-I worked at a rural council for a few years as the head of planning and one of the most common enquiries (aside from building a farm shed) was whether rural zoned land could be subdivided.
-The general idea was that as the land was so large, or separated by a road, that it could be subdivided.
-More often than not the answer was no as the land was often either undersized (more on that later) or not large enough for subdivision.
+Our Principal Planner worked at a rural Council as the planning coordinator before going to private practice and one of the most common enquiries (aside from building a farm shed) was whether rural zoned land could be subdivided.
+The general idea of the resident was that as the land was so large, or separated by a road, that it should be able to be subdivided.
+The other main argument is that the area is surrounded by smaller properties with the same zoning!

 Rural land is a land zoning that is defined under your Councils local environmental plan